cryptomessaging/edsig/README.md

 Edwards-curve based cryptographic HTTP authorization and certification SDK for Node.js and command line tools.

+The SDK can be used to build clients or servers that allow users to authenticate HTTP requests using public key based identities created on a smartphone or laptop.
+Additionally the library supports certifying content using the same public keys, so that content can be distributed using web servers and edge caching networks.

+A command line interface is included, to help programmers quickly learn how EdSig works, and for interacting with EdSig based services.
+A sample persona service is available at https://personas.cryptomessaging.org

 ## Installation

 The EdSig module can be used for both creating Node based [Cryptomessaging](https://cryptomessaging.org) services, and as a command line tool for generating cryptomessaging files and communicating with cryptomessaging services.